Getting Help at the NIH When You Need It

 NEED HELP NOW?

 Sometimes things happen: a parent passes away; you suspect a child is being abused; you have been abused; you want help stopping smoking; you are experiencing a mental health crisis.
-Montgomery County (the county in which Bethesda is located) Crisis Services is a good plance to start.
-The Employee Assistance Program (see above) will also accept walk-ins.
+Montgomery County (the county in which Bethesda is located) Crisis Services is a good place to start.